OnePlus 7 full review

-While the 7 Pro is going on sale almost immediately after the 14 May launch event, there's a bit more of a wait if you want the regular 7 - you won't be able to grab it until some time in June, with an exact launch date yet to be confirmed.
+While the 7 Pro is going on sale almost immediately after the 14 May launch event, there was a bit more of a wait if you wanted the regular 7 - but it's now on sale from OnePlus.

 We're keeping tabs on the best OnePlus 7 (and 7 Pro) deals right here.